martynas199/EliteBooker-backend/BACKEND_COMPLETE.md

-✅ **No Platform Fee on Products**: 100% goes to product owner ✅ **Automatic Refunds**: Reverses transfers and platform fees ✅ **Real-time Status**: Webhooks sync account and payout status ✅ **Comprehensive Reporting**: Platform and beautician earnings tracking ✅ **Graceful Fallback**: Works without Connect if beautician not connected
+✅ **No Platform Fee on Products**: 100% goes to product owner ✅ **Automatic Refunds**: Reverses transfers and platform fees ✅ **Real-time Status**: Webhooks sync account and payout status ✅ **Comprehensive Reporting**: Platform and specialist earnings tracking ✅ **Graceful Fallback**: Works without Connect if specialist not connected

 ---